14all-agency/shopify-llms-txt-directory/https-sunnyseaglassjewelry-com.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0691/3559/7649/files/56c95f24-il_fullxfull.6164338105_ex7b.jpg?v=1756001038
   Price: $59.95 USD
 - [White Opal Necklace,STERLING Silver October Opal Birthstone Necklace,Wire Wrapped Lab Created White Opal Necklace,](https://sunnyseaglassjewelry.com/products/ready-ship-in-1-to-2-days-white-opal-necklace-sterling-silver-october-opal-birthstone-necklace-wire-wrapped-lab-created-white-opal-necklace): This stunning, lightweight teardrop-shaped synthetic opal pendant is expertly wrapped in .925 sterling silver.
 An ideal gift for those celebrating October birthdays, our high-quality synthetic opal showcases a vibrant spectrum of iridescent colors.
 Unlike opal-like plastic, this impregnated synthetic opal offers a genuine appearance and prismatic effect.
-The pendant measures 1.75 inches (37mm) from the bail to the bottom and 0.60 inches wide, hanging on a sterling silver cable chain.
+The pendant measures 1.55 inches (40 mm) from the bail to the bottom and 0.60 inches wide, hanging on a sterling silver cable chain.
 Each piece is handcrafted, so minor variations in design may occur.
 It ships in a gift box.
-Engraving is not available.
+Engraving is not available. *ABOUT SIMULATED OPAL: “Opal" originates from the Latin word “Opalus” It is called opal the “Queen of Gems” because it encompasses the colors of all the other gems.
+Opal symbolizes hope and purity.
+It is a gift granted by the heaven in bolts of lightning and unfolds the “Nature’s fireworks” before one’s eyes.
+Simulated /Synthetic opal has similar properties as that of natural opal.
+This opal has a beautiful rainbow like prismatic effect which revealed the beauty of Precious Opal. * It is shipped in a gift box.
-  Updated: 2025-10-24T16:36:13Z
+  Updated: 2025-11-01T22:56:43Z
   Vendor: My Store
   Product Type: Wire wrapped necklace
   Availability: Available